 Assistant Professor, Emerging Media

 He has over 25 peer-reviewed publications since earning his Ph.D. at Indiana University in 2008 under the supervision of Professor David H. Weaver.
 Some of his most notable work is featured in Journal of Communication, New Media & Society, Social Scientific Computer Review, and in volumes published by Oxford and Routledge, among others.
 Dr. Groshek also sits on the editorial board of Communication Yearbook and the Journal of Information Technology and Politics and regularly reviews for more than a dozen journals.
 He recently completed his term as Head of the Communication Technology division of the Association for Education in Journalism and Mass Communication (AEJMC) and he has received top paper awards at the faculty and student levels in international competitions.

 Dr. Groshek has previously held academic appointments at Iowa State University, Erasmus University Rotterdam (The Netherlands), the University of Melbourne (Australia), and was sponsored on a visiting scholarship at the Institute for Advanced Study in Toulouse, France.
 He has professional experience working in media as a writer and designer and continues to freelance as an editor and consultant.
-Over the years he has developed and now directs the Betweetness Labs initiative.
 With his lovely wife, he is a proud father of two and enjoys coaching youth sports and exploring New England in his free time.

 Selected Peer-Reviewed Publications: